 Life Expectancy: 3 to 15 years, although 3 to 5 years is typical

 Origin and History

-All finches are social and should be kept in pairs—and a male and female pair will usually breed quite readily so you may want to consider keeping only females.
+All finches are social and should be kept in pairs.
+A male and female pair will usually breed quite readily, so you may want to consider keeping only females.
 Some people recommend keeping them either in pairs or in groups larger than six.
-Of course, if keeping more than a pair, you will need a larger cage such as a flight cage or aviary.
+If you keep more than a pair, you will need a larger cage, such as a flight cage or aviary.

 Zebra Finch Colors and Markings

 Zebra finches are attractive birds.
 They are dimorphic, which means you can tell the sexes apart by looking at them.
 Males have black and white bars on the throat and breast, orange cheek patches, and brown on the sides of the body.
 Females are gray colored in those spots.
 Both males and females have red-orange beaks, although the male's beak is much brighter in hue.
 In captive-bred zebra finches, a wide variety of color mutations are available.

 Caring for a Zebra Finch

 When keeping zebra finches, the height of the cage is not as vital as having room to fly horizontally, so a long but short cage is acceptable.
 It is a good idea to get the largest cage you can.
 A good size for a pair of finches is 30 inches long, 18 inches high, and 18 inches wide.
 If you are going to get a larger group of birds, you'll need an aviary or flight cage.
 Wire spacing should be 1/4 inch to 1/2 inch.

 Supply a variety of perches, but make sure the cage is not so cluttered that the finches cannot fly back and forth.
 For perches, you can use dowels in a couple of different sizes, or add some natural branches, perhaps angling them to provide variety, so their feet are not always holding onto the perches in precisely the same way.